-Among the many new features introduced with iOS 11 is the ability to record your iPhone or iPad's screen, surely a welcome addition for gamers who want to share strategies (or boast of their accomplishments) and for iOS tutorial writers, including yours truly.
-While you could always do this using QuickTime on a Mac or with a jailbreak app, the Screen Recording feature makes it a lot less complicated.
+Among the many new features introduced to iOS is the ability to record your iPhone or iPad's screen, surely a welcome addition for gamers who want to share strategies (or boast of their accomplishments) and for iOS tutorial writers, including yours truly.
+While you could always do this using QuickTime on a Mac, the Screen Recording feature makes it a lot less complicated.
 Here's a brief example:

 After finishing your video in Clips you may decide that one frame fits better elsewhere in the project, or that a frame lasts too long or is too short.
 Clips allows you to move frames within a project and it lets you lengthen and shorten each frame.
 Here's how edit your project before sharing it: